Our Core Principles

 Couples that I work with bring their individual challenges plus communication challenges and sometimes a history of infidelity.
 When working with couples I primarily uses the Gottman Couples Therapy approach as I have completed Level 2 training in this approach.

-A Life Time of Experience
+A Lifetime of Experience

 Land Acknowledgement